Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

 For crystalline TI, the total group $G_f$ is the central extension of $C_2$ group with $U^f(1)$ charge conservation, characterized by the short exact sequence:

 and the spin of fermions is characterized by the factor system of this short exact sequence, which is classified by group 2-cohomology $\mathcal{H}^2[C_2,U^f(1)]=\mathbb{Z}_1$. i.e., the spin of fermions is irrelevant for the $C_2$-symmetric case.
-All possible block-states are located on 2D block $\sigma$: Chern insulators and Kitaev's $E_8$ states.
-Nevertheless, these chiral block-states leave chiral 1D mode on $\tau$ which cannot be gapped out.
+All possible block states are located on 2D block $\sigma$: Chern insulators and Kitaev's $E_8$ states.
+Nevertheless, these chiral block states leave chiral 1D mode on $\tau$ which cannot be gapped out.
 Therefore, the ultimate classification is trivial.